 Hosea Rosenberg might not be famous for putting cannabis in the food, but he has become internationally known for pairing strains of cannabis with different meals.

 That’s right.
 He’s the man to consult when you want to know which weed you should smoke before eating your fish.
-Most people didn’t even know there was a market for this kind of cannabis dining, but marijuana enthusiasts aren’t shy about taking their love to the next level.
+Most people didn’t even know there was a market for this kind of cannabis dining, but cannabis enthusiasts aren’t shy about taking their love to the next level.

-Rosenberg is famous for a few special dishes that he believes are enhanced by the marijuana experience itself.
+Rosenberg is famous for a few special dishes that he believes are enhanced by the cannabis experience itself.
 His recommendation for a flatiron steak with potatoes and squash?
 White OG, because of its spicy aroma.

 7. Mindy Segal

 Whipped peanut butter milk chocolate and toffee brittle with roasted almonds all infused with cannabis.
-This is what happens when you bring together the winner of the James Beard Award and Cresco Labs (a medical marijuana cultivator in Illinois).
+This is what happens when you bring together the winner of the James Beard Award and Cresco Labs (a medical cannabis cultivator in Illinois).
 Does that sound like the most delicious way to get THC into your system?
 We think so, too!

 Mindy Segal is something of a culinary sensation right now, satisfying the sweet teeth of a lot of cannabis enthusiasts.
 Well, there’s no reason that pastries shouldn’t be cannabis infused, and there’s no reason that cannabis infused pastries shouldn’t be delicious!